 • Leave things alone if you’re still uncertain.

-• If you’re fighting specific issues, like disk space or computer speed, prioritize the applications at fault using disk space tools or CPU usage tools to identify what those applications are.
+• If you’re fighting specific issues, like disk space or computer speed, prioritize the applications at fault using disk-space or CPU-usage tools to identify what those applications are.
 Leave everything else alone.

 • When in doubt, leave it alone. :-)